Use your skills and earn money with your work

 Can the toy include movable links?
 I mean movable joints?

-Josh Mings 8 months ago
+Josh Mings over 12 years ago

 Hi Santoo, yes, it can include movable links/joints.
 It simply needs to be a laser-cuttable design, e.g. planar elements to create a 3D design.